ntop/n2n/doc/Building.md

 `./configure --with-zstd --with-openssl CFLAGS="-O3 -march=native"`

 Again, and this needs to be reiterated sufficiently often, please do no forget to `make clean` after (re-)configuration and before building (again) using `make`.

-## Federation – Supernode Selection by Round Trip Time

-If used with multiple supernodes, by default, an edge choses the least loaded supernode to connect to.
-This selection strategy is part of the [federation](Federation.md) feature and aims at a fair workload distribution among the supernodes.
-To serve special scenarios, an edge can be compiled to always connect to the supernode with the lowest round trip time, i.e. the "closest" with the lowest ping.
-However, this could result in not so fair workload distribution among supernodes.
-This option can be configured by defining the macro `SN_SELECTION_RTT` and affects edge's behaviour only:

-`./configure CFLAGS="-DSN_SELECTION_RTT"`

-which of course can be combined with the compiler optimizations mentioned above…

-Note that the activation of this strategy requires a sufficiently accurate local day-of-time clock.
-It probably will fail on smaller systems using `uclibc` (instead of `glibc`) whose day-of-time clock is said to not provide sub-second accuracy.

 ## SPECK – ARM NEON Hardware Acceleration